obafemitayor/simple-serverless-app/README.md

 1. Change `${AWS::AccountId}` to AWS AccountID and change `${AWS::Region}` to AWS region.
 2. Change `onError: arn:aws:sns:eu-central-1:900989174731:dlq-topic` to `onError: arn:aws:sns:[aws region]:[aws accountid]:dlq-topic`.
+3. Change `[your host ip on prod]` to PostgreSQL Database Host IP for production, [your host port on prod] to port on production, [your host user on prod] to username on production, [your host user password on prod] to password on production.
+4. Change `[your host ip on dev]` to PostgreSQL Database Host IP for development, [your host port on dev] to port on development, [your host user on dev] to username on development, [your host user password on dev] to password on development.
-3. Run `tsc --build` to transpile the Typescript code to Javascript code.
+5. Run `tsc --build` to transpile the Typescript code to Javascript code.
 AWS Lambda can only run javascript code so the ts code needs to be converted to js.
-4. Run `serverless deploy` to deploy all functions and dependencies to AWS.
+6. Run `serverless deploy` to deploy all functions and dependencies to AWS.
-5. If there is a deployment skip message and functions are not being deployed, then run `serverless deploy --stage dev --force` to do a force deployment.
+7. If there is a deployment skip message and functions are not being deployed, then run `serverless deploy --stage dev --force` to do a force deployment.

-## Environment Variables
+## Environment Variables Definition

-The following environment variables need to be set on each function after deployment to AWS:

-1. QUNO_DB_CONN_PROD: {"database": "quno_challenge_db","host": "[your host ip on prod]","port": "[your host port on prod]","user": "[your host user on prod]","password": "[your host user password on prod]"}
-2. QUNO_DB_CONN_TEST: {"database": "quno_challenge_db","host": "[your host ip on dev]","port": "[your host port on dev]","user": "[your host user on dev]","password": "[your host user password on dev]"}

 1. QUNO_DB_CONN_PROD: connection details for PostgreSQL database on production environment
 2. QUNO_DB_CONN_TEST: connection details for PostgreSQL database on dev environment